Can Thermal Monitoring Reduce Your Carbon Emission Output?

 As we begin to rely on these batteries to decarbonize the transport sector and meet global CO2 emissions goals in the upcoming decades, it is imperative to implement thermal management systems.
-It has even been shown that by optimizing these systems, battery life cycle cost and carbon footprint can be reduced by 27% and 25%, respectively.
+It has even been shown that by optimizing these systems, battery life cycle cost and carbon footprint can be reduced by 27 and 25 percent, respectively.

 What is thermal management?

 The lifecycle of lithium-ion batteries (LIBs) relies heavily on stress factors like storing conditions, operating temperature and humidity levels.
 Unfavorable conditions can affect the battery’s performance, safety and capacity, and ultimately shorten its working lifetime due to chemical side reactions such as solid-electrolyte interface (SEI) and electrolyte decomposition.
 Along with temperatures that are too high, operating temperatures that are too low could negatively affect batteries as well, causing lithium plating and battery degradation.
 To avoid these ramifications, it has been found that the optimal operating temperature for LIBs ranges from 288 to 208 K. This is where thermal management becomes a key factor in battery upkeep.

 There is a variety of thermal management systems available today, allowing manufacturers to choose their best option based on pricing, dimensioning and rate of heat removal.
 The two most common systems on the market for EV batteries today are air cooling and indirect liquid cooling.